astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 ### Conclusion

-After you end performing all the steps above, the interface will be completely removed from Astarte.
+After performing all the steps above, the interface will be completely removed from Astarte.
+You can then proceed to install a new interface with the same name and major version without any conflict.
-You can then proceed to install a new interface with the same name and major version without any conflict. *Remember to remove the interface also on the device side, otherwise devices will keep getting disconnected if they try to publish on the deleted interface.*
+*Remember to remove the interface also on the device side, otherwise devices will keep getting disconnected if they try to publish on the deleted interface.*

 ---